An ALE method for simulations of axisymmetric elastic surfaces in flow: Numerical Tests

-During the simulation, a sudden jump of the external pressure is imposed at $t=0$ by setting $p_0=1.4\,$bar at the outer boundaries of the computational domain.
-This pressure jump leads to sudden shrinkage and buckling of the shell.
-The concomitant complex flow patterns induce a thrust of the shell, propelling it to the right.
-Debuckling is imposed at $t=100$ms leading to inflation and debuckling and again a propulsion to the right, see \autoref{fig:microswimmer-f}.
-Comparable results could be discovered in the experiments \cite{Djellouli2017}.
 Our simulations shall be used in the future in collaboration with the authors of \cite{Djellouli2017} to gain understanding of the complex dynamical coupling of surface shape deformations, pressure oscillations and shell propulsion to create efficient novel microswimmers.